TMD20/PT-Muxer/README.md

 This may change base on the site specific but some general rules are

-- Every English Track will be added, and will always come first if enabled via args or imdb
+- Every English Track will be added, and will always come first in the enabled audio section in the json.
+If enabled via args or imdb
+- Other Tracks will appear in the enabled audio section based on the imdb order or the --audiolang order you passed
+- For other Languages only the first track found will be added to the enabled audio section
+-  First Track Depends on --sortpref along with order of languages via args or imdb.
+So if set to largest.
+The largest audio track for every langauge will be the one that is enabled.
+If set to order the first track in the first source will be added
 - The First Audio Track That is enabled will be set to default
-- For other Languages only the first track found will be found
-- Compatiblity Tracks will come right after their parent Track
+- For any enabled Track that also has a Compatiblity Track.
+The Compatiblity Track will come right after their parent Track in the enabled audio section in the json
-- First Track Depends on --sortpref along with order of languages via args or imdb
-- Other Tracks are added in the order of the --audiolang argument or imdb order

 ## Sub